github-fish/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ```
 The parameter *new_file_name* is optional - it defines a new name for the downloaded file in case you want to rename it.

-With md5sum you can check that the file has not been changed or corrupted:
+With command `md5sum` you can check that the file has not been changed or corrupted:
 ```bash
 $ md5sum my_file new_file_name
    39bcb6992e461b269b95b3bda303addf  my_file